RomainPelletant/style_code_c/README.md

 ## clang\_format.sh

-Script their uses clang-format to check or format source code.
+Script that uses clang-format to check or format source code.
 When checking replacements are reported in XML.
 When formatting sources are modified in-place.

 Dependencies:
 * bash
 * clang-format
 * grep
+* sort

 ```
-usage: ./clang_format.sh check|format [clang-format path]
+usage: ./clang_format.sh [OPTION]... check|format

-	always call from root of repo
+	-c, --clang-format <PATH>
+		path to clang-format,
+		defaults to the result of 'command -v clang-format'

+	-p, --pattern <PATTERN>
+		pattern to use to get which files to check,
+		defaults to '{src,include,test}/**/*.{c,h,cpp,hpp}' if nothing
+		is specified,
+		can be specified multiple times

+	-v, --verbose
+		print list of files as that are checked

 	check
 		check sources and report replacements